 And I’ll walk you through this easy process.

-Step 1 – Place the Bradley racks with the ribs on the smoker grate and let them cook for 2 hours with plenty of smoke (apple is recommended)
+Step 1 – Place the Bradley racks or Weber grill pans with the ribs on the smoker grate and let them cook for 2 hours with plenty of smoke (apple is recommended).
+You can also just place the ribs directly on the smoker grate.

-Step 2 – Wrap the ribs in foil (or place them in a foil pan and cover tightly with foil) Add 1/4 inch of liquid to the pan to create a little steam. (apple juice, water, chicken broth, almost anything) Place back in the smoker at 225-240 degrees for 2 hours.
+Step 2 – Wrap the ribs in foil (or place them in a foil pan and cover tightly with foil) Add ¼ inch of liquid to the pan to create a little steam. (apple juice, water, chicken broth, coffee, almost anything) Place back in the smoker at 225-240°F for 2 hours.
 No smoke is needed since they are wrapped up.

 Step 3 – Remove from pan or foil and place them back in the smoker on the Bradley racks and let them cook for an additional hour to firm them up a little and form a little bark (that delicious brown stuff on the outside of meat that’s been cooked or grilled.).
 Smoke is optional.